MTechZilla/style-guide/frontend/README.md

-# Fronend Style Guide
+# Front-end Style Guide

-This is our frontend style guide to help devoloper in his tasks.
+This is our front-end style guide to help devoloper in his tasks.

 ## VS-Code Prettier: